Physical Therapy (PT)

 This course introduces frameworks to help students create a schema for physical therapist practice and clinical reasoning, including the International Classification of Functioning, Disability, and Health Framework (ICF), Guide to Physical Therapist Practice (Guide), Patient/Client Management Model, Patient-centered Care, Lifespan Perspectives, Interprofessional Collaborative Practice, and the Movement System framework.
 Relational coordination as applied to healthcare systems are also discussed.
 Principles of pharmacology and imaging are also introduced, as are the categories of tests/measures and interventions described in the Guide to PT Practice.
 Students learn the fundamentals of documentation as a legal record of patient care.

-Students engage as a novice in patient management, including physical therapy exam (history, systems review, and tests/measures of body structure/function, activity (gait speed, TUG, chair rise, 6MWT), and participation (i.e. quality of life measures, impact scales), evaluation (including prognosis and diagnosis), and interventions.
+Through dynamic lectures, demonstration videos, active learning assignments and in-person labs, students engage as a novice in patient management, including physical therapy exam (history, systems review, and tests/measures of body structure/function, activity), evaluation (including prognosis and diagnosis), and interventions.
 Using a patient-centered and movement-oriented approach helps students integrate all domains of learning (cognitive, affective, psychomotor).
-Students learn the fundamentals of documentation of a patient encounter.
+Students document a patient history, examination, and interventions.

 PT 5561.
 Mobility Training.
 (2 Credits)